superfly-css/superfly-css/README.md

 # Deprecated

-All modules are being moved to [superflycss](https://github.com/superflycss/) and will be publised under the `@superflycss` organization on NPM.
+All modules are being moved to [superflycss](https://github.com/superflycss/) and will be published under the `@superflycss` organization on NPM.

 # superfly-css